ontodev/cogs/README.md

 This does not immediately change the Google Sheet -- use `cogs push` to push all tracked local tables to the project spreadsheet.

+If an added path does not exist, COGS will create an empty file at that location.

 #### Adding an Ignored Sheet

 By default, COGS ignores any untracked remote sheets.
 If you wish to start tracking a new remote sheet, you can do this by passing the sheet title to `add`: